 “Every week,” the medtech agreed, and Nandini’s eyes snapped up from the replicator.

-Nandini walked forward until she stood almost toe to toe with the Ecobaran.
-“You do know the distance between here and Komarr?
-The speed of Barrayaran courier vessels?
-Did you perhaps imagine the Barrayarans would have uterine substitute chemicals in their military camp?”
+Nandini walked forward until she stood almost toe to toe with the Escobaran.
+“And did you perhaps imagine the Barrayarans would have uterine substitute chemicals in their military camp?”
 She looked the float pallet up and down.
 “Or perhaps you’ve brought the chemicals along?
 Perhaps they’re waiting outside?
-No?
 On your shuttle?”

 The medtech’s eyes gave it away.
 Nandini’s expression only grew colder.
 “No. You didn’t, did you?
 You wanted to put the blood guilt on the Barrayarans.
 To save yourselves the burden of murder.”

-The medtech’s face colored.
+His face colored.
 “Like hell.
-These are our gifts to Prince Serg Vorbarra and his men.
-They’ve got enough blood on their hands as it is.”
+They're no problem of mine.
+It's their doing, and they can deal with it however they want - they’ve got enough blood on their hands already.”
 He pointed at Rulf.
 “I doubt seventeen more makes any difference to him.”

-Rulf looked at the medtech’s expression.
+Rulf saw the medtech’s expression.
 It was startlingly familiar.
 “Does it make a difference to you?” he asked quietly.
-“Perhaps you think that not seeing makes it all right.
-That you can abandon them, and rationalize it to yourself, and distance yourself from death – but it won’t work, you know.
-Guilt has a way of finding you when you least expect it.”
+“Perhaps you and your superiors think that not seeing makes it all right.
+Abandon them, and rationalize it to yourself, and distance yourself from death.”

-The medtech stared at her.
+The medtech stared at her, and so did Rulf.
 Nandini smiled fiercely, and that expression, too, was familiar.
 “I understand there’s a prisoner shuttle leaving for Escobar in a few minutes.
 Let’s get some new passengers on board, shall we?”

 A week later, when Serg was gone and Rulf was preparing for his own departure, she returned.
 “The courts are going to start laying war crimes charges,” she began, as soon as the door to his office was closed.
 “Within the year, Serg’s government will not be recognized anywhere in the civilized Nexus.”